instadw/instadwell-blog/_posts/2025-10-25-pgs-in-hyderabad-affordable-student-spaces-near-campuses.md

 Let’s take a closer look at how Hyderabad’s PG market caters to students:

 * Hyderabad hosts a number of prestigious institutions, training centres and IT-centres which attract students from across India.
 Areas like Gachibowli, Kondapur, Kukatpally have many PGs.
-For example listings mention PGs in Kukatpally described as “budget-friendly shared accommodations”. ([HyderabadOnline.in][1])
+For example listings mention PGs in Kukatpally described as “budget-friendly shared accommodations”.
 * PG rental rates vary widely depending on locality, sharing type (single/double/triple) and amenities.
 One site shows single occupancy from ₹8,000–14,000/month, double sharing around ₹6,000–10,000.
 * There is growth of managed PG and co-living brands in Hyderabad that cater to students and young professionals, offering furnished rooms, WiFi and meals.
-* Students often rely on online platforms and recommendations (e.g., Reddit threads) to find affordable PGs.
-For example one Reddit thread:

-  > “you can find 2-sharing at around 12k … the electricity bill could be on the higher side because of the old ACs in PGs.”
+* Students often rely on online platforms and recommendations “you can find 2-sharing at around 12k … the electricity bill could be on the higher side because of the old ACs in PGs.”
 * Important localities are not just the premium ones; semi-urban or slightly further away areas may provide better value but must be balanced against commute.
 * The term “affordable student PGs near campuses” essentially means looking at sharing rooms, lower rent localities, and proximity to colleges.